simdutf/simdutf/README.md

  * @param input         the UTF-8 string to convert
  * @param length        the length of the string in bytes
  * @param utf32_buffer  the pointer to buffer that can hold conversion result
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char32_t written if successful.
+ * @return a result pair struct (of type simdutf::result containing the two fields error and count) with an error code and either position of the error (in the input in code units) if any, or the number of char32_t written if successful.
  */
 simdutf_warn_unused result convert_utf8_to_utf32_with_errors(const char * input, size_t length, char32_t* utf32_output) noexcept;